dgutov/robe/README.md

 If there's no Ruby console running, most interactive commands provided by Robe will offer to launch it automatically.

+The exceptions are code completion and eldoc, which only work if the server is already running.
+To launch it, type `M-x robe-start`.

 As you change the code in your project, you'll want to update the running process.
 To load the current file, type <kbd>C-c C-l</kbd>
 (`ruby-load-file`), see [inf-ruby](https://github.com/nonsequitur/inf-ruby/)